ieeesbkastoria/Smart-Campus/README.md

 ## Introduction

 The Smart Campus Temperature Monitoring System is designed to improve the comfort and energy efficiency of lecture rooms by continuously monitoring their temperature.
-The system uses ESP32 microcontrollers to collect temperature data and send it to a central node (Red Node) for analysis and reporting.
+The system uses ESP32 microco[...]

 ## Features